Merueru/forge-card-favorites/README.md

 ## Features

 - Adds a heart button to Extra Networks cards
+- Mark cards as favorites or remove them from favorites
+- Adds a Favorites Only heart button to show only your favorite cards
 - Stores favorites in browser `localStorage`
-- Adds a Favorites Only filter button to Extra Networks controls
 - No Python dependencies and no startup installer

 ## Install